 About Holly

-RESEARCHER, EDUCATOR, & PUBLIC SPEAKER
+RESEARCHER, EDUCATOR, PUBLIC SPEAKER, & STRATEGIST

 Holly E. Burgess, with long dark hair, glasses, and a dark blazer over a blue shirt, smiling in front of a plain light background.